 - For Proposal No. 1 (election of directors), the vote of a plurality of all of the votes cast at the Annual Meeting at which a quorum is present is necessary for the election of a director.
 Therefore, the eight nominees receiving the most "FOR" votes, among votes properly cast in person or by proxy, will be elected.
-If you vote "WITHHOLD AUTHORITY" with respect to one or more nominees, your shares will not be included in determining the number of votes cast and, as a result, will have no effect on this proposal.
-In addition, for purposes of the vote on this proposal, broker nonvotes will have the same effect as votes to withhold authority for all nominees, which, as stated in the previous sentence, would have no effect on this proposal. - To be approved, Proposal No. 2 (authority to issue shares of common stock or warrants, options or rights to acquire its common stock below NAV) must receive "FOR" votes from (1) a majority of the outstanding shares of common stock entitled to vote at the Annual Meeting and (2) a majority of the outstanding shares of common stock entitled to vote at the Annual Meeting which are not held by affiliated persons of the Company.
-With respect to Proposal No. 2 only, Section 2(a)(42) of the Investment Company Act of 1940, or the 1940 Act, defines "a majority of the outstanding shares" as the lesser of: (1) 67% or more of the common stock of Triangle present or represented by proxy at the Annual Meeting, if the holders of more than 50% of Triangle's common stock are present or represented by proxy; or (2) more than 50% of the outstanding common stock of Triangle.
-For purposes of the vote on this proposal, abstentions and broker non-votes will have the effect of votes against the proposal, although they will be considered present for purposes of determining the presence of a quorum. - To be approved, Proposal No. 3 (approval of our Cash Incentive Plan) must receive "FOR" votes from a majority of all votes cast at the Annual Meeting, whether in person or by proxy.
-For purposes of the vote on this proposal, abstentions and broker non-votes will not be counted as votes cast and will have no effect on the result of the vote, although they will be considered present for the purpose of determining the presence of a quorum. - For Proposal No. 4 (increase in shares available under our Equity Incentive Plan), the affirmative vote of a majority of the votes cast on the proposal is required for the approval of Proposal No. 4, provided that the total vote cast on the proposal represents over 50% in interest of all securities entitled to vote on Proposal No. 4.
-For purposes of the vote on Proposal No. 4, abstentions and broker non-votes will have the same effect as votes against the proposal unless holders of more than 50% in interest of all securities entitled to vote on the proposal cast votes in which event broker non-votes will not have any effect on the result of the vote.
+If you vote "WITHHOLD AUTHORITY" with respect to one or more nominees, your shares will not be included in determining the number of votes cast and, as a result, will have no effect on this proposal. - To be approved, Proposal No. 2 (authority to issue shares of common stock or warrants, options or rights to acquire its common stock below NAV) must receive "FOR" votes from (1) a majority of the outstanding shares of common stock entitled to vote at the Annual Meeting and (2) a majority of the outstanding shares of common stock entitled to vote at the Annual Meeting and (2) a majority of the outstanding shares of common stock entitled to vote at the Annual Meeting which are not held by affiliated persons of the Company.
+With respect to Proposal No. 2 only, Section 2(a)(42) of the Investment Company Act of 1940, or the 1940 Act, defines "a majority of the outstanding shares" as the lesser of: (1) 67% or more of the common stock of Triangle present or represented by proxy at the Annual Meeting, if the holders of more than 50% of Triangle's common stock are present or represented by proxy; or (2) more than 50% of the outstanding common stock of Triangle. - To be approved, Proposal No. 3 (approval of our Cash Incentive Plan) must receive "FOR" votes from a majority of all votes cast at the Annual Meeting, whether in person or by proxy.
+For purposes of the vote on this proposal, abstentions will not be counted as votes cast and will have no effect on the result of the vote, although they will be considered present for the purpose of determining the presence of a quorum. - For Proposal No. 4 (increase in shares available under our Equity Incentive Plan), the affirmative vote of a majority of the votes cast on the proposal is required for the approval of Proposal No. 4, provided that the total vote cast on the proposal represents over 50% in interest of all securities entitled to vote on Proposal No. 4.
+For purposes of the vote on Proposal No. 4, abstentions will have the same effect as votes against the proposal unless holders of more than 50% in interest of all securities entitled to vote on the proposal cast votes in which event abstentions will not have any effect on the result of the vote.